Counters

 Guard Skill Interactions

-No matter if you have guard level 0 or 3, it seems you always take the same amount of knockback and chip damage, when using perfect guard, completely ignoring the guard level, which is a very weird game design choice, basically making it impossible to improve the knockback and lag you take on strong attacks, when using perfect guard.
+So no matter if you have guard level 0 or 3, it seems you always take the same amount of knockback and chip damage, when using perfect guard, completely ignoring the guard level, which is a very weird game design choice, basically making it impossible to improve the knockback and lag you take on strong attacks, when using perfect guard.

 Power Guard (PoG)